-PETH 490 - INTERNSHIP IN FITNESS MANAGEMENT (12)
+PETH 490 - INTERNSHIP IN EXERCISE SCIENCE (1-4; 4)

-Supervised field experience in an approved fitness agency.
-Practical experience and application of responsibilities necessary for practicing fitness management.
+Individual contract arrangement between students, faculty, and cooperating professionals to gain experience in a non-classroom professional setting.
 Internship credit is restricted to the major field of study.
 See the Internship Program in the Nondepartmental section of the Bulletin.
-Prerequisite: Senior standing or departmental approval; HLTH 350, 427, 475; HLTH 217 or current certification in First Aid and CPR.
+Prerequisite: Approval by department.
 Graded S or NC.